Algebras with a negation map: Categorical properties of systems

 In Definition~\ref{hyper} we presented the system of a hypergroup.
 This can be made more explicit using the formalism of categories.

-\begin{thm} There is a faithful functor $\Psi$ from the category of hypergroups (as defined in \cite{Ju}) into the category of uniquely negated $\tT$-reversible systems, whose morphisms are the $\preceq$-morphisms, sending a hypergroup $\tT$ to its system $(\widetilde{\tT}, \tT, (-), \subseteq)$.
-Furthermore, the hypergroup $\tT$ is~meta-tangible, resp.~closed, iff its system $(\widetilde{\tT}, \tT, (-), \subseteq)$ is~meta-tangible, resp.~$(-)$-bipotent.\end{thm} \begin{proof} The first assertion is by Proposition~\ref{hyper15} and Theorem~\ref{hypersys}, and the second by Lemma~\ref{closed1}. \end{proof}
+\begin{thm} There is a faithful functor $\Psi$ from the category of canonical hypergroups into the category of $\tT$-reversible systems, whose morphisms are the $\preceq$-morphisms, sending a hypergroup $\tT$ to its hypersystem $(\overline{\tTz}, \tT, (-), \subseteq)$.
+Furthermore, the hypergroup $\tT$ is~metatangible (resp.~closed), iff its hypersystem $(\overline{\tTz}, \tT, (-), \subseteq)$ is~metatangible (resp.~$(-)$-bipotent).\end{thm} \begin{proof} The first assertion is by Proposition~\ref{hyper15} and Theorem~\ref{hypersys}, and the second by Lemma~\ref{closed1}. \end{proof}

 In particular, closed hypergroups can be studied in terms of \S\ref{surp22}.